materialsproject/fireworks/docs/index.rst

 * Point us to areas of the code that are difficult to understand or use.
 * Contribute code!
 If you are interested in this option, please see our :doc:`contribution guidelines</contributing>`.

-Please submit questions, issues / bug reports, and all other communication is through the `FireWorks Google Groups <https://groups.google.com/forum/#!forum/fireworkflows>`_.
+Please submit questions, issues / bug reports, and all other communication through the `FireWorks Google Groups <https://groups.google.com/forum/#!forum/fireworkflows>`_.

 The list of contributors to FireWorks can be found :doc:`here </contributors>`.